mapio/jp2rt/docs/reference/python-api.md

 possible by [`SciJava`](https://github.com/scijava/) that in turn is built on [JPype](https://jpype.readthedocs.io/.

-For *bulk* operations it is better to avid a Python/Java conversion of data for each molecule; for this reason the following function works by reading and writing the data from *tab separated values* files.
+For *bulk* operations it is better to avoid a Python/Java conversion of data for each molecule; for this reason the following function works by reading and writing the data from *tab separated values* files.